LiskArchive/lisk-sdk/commander/README.md

 ## Autocomplete

-To use autocomplete feature for commands & flags enable it by following instructions after running
+To use autocomplete feature for commands & flags follow the instructions after running

 ```sh
 $ lisk autocomplete